 10.1 These do not directly involve the planning system but are community projects or aspirations and therefore areas for the Parish Council and the local community to pursue in collaboration with other public bodies in order to realise the full objectives of the NDP.
+Twelve of the Parish's original Objectives have been moved from Section 4 into this Section at an appropriate point.
 Please note that these are aspirations and there will be a limit to what the Parish Council can achieve within available resources.